bdupras/limiters/README.md

 - not fault tolerant yet

 #### bugs / not working yet
-- misunderstanding in the way the leaf node detectors are allocated
+- misunderstanding in the way the leaf distributedRateLimiter detectors are allocated
   - too many Detects are generated before WindowFull is broadcast
   - all nodes particiapte in the detect tree
   - number of Detect slots is tied to the dimensions of the tree and cluster size and doesn't match what's really needed